Before the Flood (film): Critical response

 The film received mostly positive reviews from critics.
-On Rotten Tomatoes, it has a 75% approval rating, based on 32 reviews with an average score of 7.00/10.
-On Metacritic, it has a score of 63 out of 100, based on 10 critics, indicating "Generally favorable reviews."
+On review aggregator Rotten Tomatoes, it has a 75% approval rating, based on 32 reviews with an average score of 7.0/10.
+The website's critics' consensus reads, "A fervent call to action where there is no time to waste, lest our future be left in the mud; Leonardo DiCaprio makes it his mission to deliver this urgent message Before the Flood."
+On Metacritic, it has a score of 63 out of 100, based on 10 critics, indicating "generally favorable" reviews.

 Before the Flood was described as "surprisingly moving" in W and as "a heartfelt, decent, educational documentary about the most important issue of our time" by The Guardian.

 Variety praised the fact that "given the sincerity of its message, its ability to assemble such a watchable and comprehensive account gives it an undeniable urgency," stating that "where the film succeeds the most is by focusing on the ground-level victims of climate change, whether the polar bears of the Arctic, or the inhabitants of island nations like Kiribati."

 Accolades

 Soundtrack

 The film's soundtrack was written and performed by Mogwai, Trent Reznor, Atticus Ross, and Gustavo Santaolalla.